-Sauteed Broccolini recipe with garlic and butter cooked to a tender-crisp perfection, topped with lemon zest and fresh parsley.
-This side dish takes just minutes to make and it’s one of the tastiest and healthiest ways to enjoy broccolini.
+This easy recipe features tender-crisp broccolini cooked with garlic and butter, then topped with lemon zest and fresh parsley.
+Sauteed broccolini takes minutes to make and it’s one of the tastiest ways to enjoy this healthy veggie.

 Busy, busy, busy!
 That’s life these days, right?
 Somehow, I often find myself short on time, especially at the end of the day, when it’s time to get dinner ready.
 But, it’s still a priority to get some good, healthy meals on the table – I just need it to be fast and easy.
 Well, that’s this recipe in a nutshell!

 This super-simple broccolini recipe is just perfect for those busy, time-crunch dinners!
 All you have to do is give your fresh broccolini a rinse, and cut off any tough stems.
 Then it’s ready for a quick saute in butter, with a blast of flavor from fresh garlic and lemon.

 This is one that everyone will truly enjoy, it’s also healthy, and it only takes about ten minutes to make.
 A “win” in every way!

 You might be wondering, “Is broccolini the same as broccoli?”
 Well, sort of!
 It’s a hybrid between ordinary broccoli and its Chinese counterpart.
 The result is long, tender stalks with tight, crunchy florets.